Davaabayar/EA-Midterm/README.md

 <img src="https://github.com/Davaabayar/EA-Midterm/blob/master/Exam1Result.PNG" alt="result1"/>

-Solution of the task 2 in in **exam.two** package and below diagram is the generated diagram from the code.
+Given code for task two is in **exam.two** package.
+Below diagram is the generated tables from the code hence the solution for the task.

 <img src="https://github.com/Davaabayar/EA-Midterm/blob/master/Exam2Result.PNG" alt="result2"/>

+If you would like to know how I come up with the solution.
+Check out the <a hre="https://github.com/Davaabayar/EA-Midterm/wiki" target="blank">wiki</a> page :).

+Good luck.